Chance-Constrained Iterative Linear-Quadratic Stochastic Games: EXPERIMENTS

 \subsection{Lane Merging}

-As shown in figure \ref{fig:Motivating example}, two vehicles need to merge into the same lane in the lane merging scenario.
+As shown in figure \ref{fig:LaneMerging Scenario and Roundabout Scenario}, two vehicles need to merge into the same lane in the lane merging scenario.
 Also, vehicles need to avoid collisions between each other and obstacles on the lane boundary.
 The planning horizon is 3 seconds with 20 time steps.

-Figure \ref{fig:Motivating example}(a) illustrates the planned trajectory using CCILQGames, in which the ellipses represent the covariance of the state.
-As demonstrated in the speed profile (Figure \ref{fig:Motivating example}(b)), the blue car first speeds up to cut into the lane ahead of the red car.
-By contrast, the red car slows down and allows the blue car to merge.
-Then the blue car slows down to reduce uncertainty before passing through the obstacles, as shown in figure \ref{fig:ReduceUncetertainty}.
+Figure \ref{fig:LaneMerging Scenario and Roundabout Scenario}(a) illustrates the planned trajectory using CCILQGames, in which the ellipses represent the covariance of the state.
+As demonstrated in the speed profile (Figure \ref{fig:LaneMerging Scenario and Roundabout Scenario}(b)), the red vehicle speeds up to cut into the lane ahead of the blue vehicle.
+By contrast, the blue vehicle slows down and allows the blue vehicle to merge.
+As shown in figure \ref{fig:LaneMerging Scenario and Roundabout Scenario}(c), a small penalty weight of 1 leads to unsafe strategies: two vehicles do not avoid collisions with each other.

-We also compare with the SDG algorithm by augmenting the cost of the SDG with a quadratic constraint penalty for proximity constraint violation and a linear constraint penalty for obstacle avoidance.
-As shown in figure \ref{fig:Motivating example}(c), a small penalty weight of 1 leads to unsafe strategies: two cars collide with each other.
 The Monte Carlo tests further validate a high probability of constraint violations.
-By contrast, a large penalty weight of 400 leads to conservative strategies as the two cars circle around.
-The comparison shows the merit of CCILQGames: CCILQGames finds the suitable penalty weight autonomously, which leads to safe and successful coordination.
+A large penalty weight of 400 leads the blue vehicle to slow down to let the red vehicle passes first.
+Notice that the penalty weight of 400 does not lead to a conservative strategy in this case.
+But the corresponding strategy is less safe than CCILQGames's strategy, as we would illustrate in the Monte Carlo Tests.